-Revenue from sales of properties under development and from contract works undertaken are recognised in profit or loss on the percentage of completion basis where the outcome of the developments and contracts can be reliably estimated.
-The percentage of completion basis is computed based on proportion of which the development costs and the contract costs incurred for work performed to date bear to the estimated total development and contract costs respectively.
+Revenue from sales of properties under development from contract works undertaken are recognised in profit or loss based on the stage of completion basis where the outcome of the developments contracts can be reliably estimated.
+The stage of completion basis is computed based on proportion of which the development costs and the contract costs incurred for work performed to date bear to the estimated total development and contract costs respectively.